 -Xms argument to set the initial memory size and the

 argument to set the maximum heap size.
 These arguments can be configured in the include file

 Doing a normal commit writes the index files to the storage disk and opens a new searcher where the newly committed data is available.
-This is an expensive operation due to the processes it entails.
+This is an expensive operation due to the processes involved.
 It is also called a "hard commit".
 On the other hand, a soft commit is a less expensive operation; it makes data quickly searchable by not writing to the disk immediately.
-It is Solr's implementation of a Near Real Time (NRT) search.
+It is Solr's implementation of a near real time (NRT) search.